izztwiggy/project1-castaways/README.md

 There should be 3 levels of difficulty - the difficulty is the amount of incorrect guesses the user will get.
 Easy = 10 wrong guesses - 10 points/items medium = 8 wrong guesses - 8 points/items
-hard = 6 wrong guesses - 6 points/items
+hard = 5 wrong guesses - 5 points/items
-If the user can guess the word prior to losing all their points then they will be awarded with another life.
-And the chance to play another game, or escape the island and exit the game.
+If the user guesses the word before losing all their points then they to get to get in their boat and leave.
+Before leaving they are given the chance to play another game, or escape the island and exit the game.
+This is where I would insert levels and leaving would take them on a journey to 5 other locations if they win.

 User Stories: